How to Secure PostgreSQL: Security Hardening Best Practices and Tips

 This makes the nagios role a member of pg_monitor, thereby giving nagios access to the extended functionality reserved for superusers and members of the pg_monitor role.

-Roles have a number of fixed attributes that can be set:
+Roles have several fixed attributes that can be set:

-There are a number of other less commonly used role attributes that can also be set.
+There are several other less commonly used role attributes that can be set.
 See the documentation for more information.

 Grant SUPERUSER (and potentially dangerous attributes such as CREATEDB and CREATEROLE) with great care.
 Do not use a role with SUPERUSER privileges for day-to-day work.